-Contracted Workers
+Direct Workers

 The Fort Worth Zoo employs the Conservation Biologist who will be the PI on this project.
 NEPA employs the remaining project workers who will be engaged on this project.
-Student research volunteers will be supervised by both the conservation biologist (FWZ) and the field supervisor (NEPA).
+Student researchers and other volunteers will be supervised by both the conservation biologist (FWZ) and the field supervisor (NEPA).
+The student workshop coordinators will be supervised by the conservation biologist (FWZ).